 Most of the photos we click don't end up as we expect as they are often damaged due to various digital noises or interference.
-For example grainy photos, overexposure photos or low saturated photos.
-Fortunately, all these digital noises on photos can be easily adjusted with the help of Photoshop applications.
+For example grainy photos, overexposure photos, or low-saturated photos.
+Fortunately, all these digital noises in photos can be easily adjusted with the help of Photoshop applications.
 It is not required for you to be some Photoshop wiz to fix any of these errors.
 Here are simple tools that will help you fix the damaged photo using Photoshop and bring it back to life.

 Here are some of the Most Common Disturbances that Ruin our Photos

 - Grainy or Noisy photos

 3 Methods to Fix Damaged Photos in Photoshop:

 - Use Noise Reduction Filters

 How to Reduce the Noise in Photos Using Photoshop?

 Using the Noise reduction filter you can fix spots, grains, dots of red, green, and blue, color fringing, halos, shadows, pixelation, luminance noise (black, white, and grey dots), banding, etc. in photos.

 Grainy or noisy photos happen when you capture a picture in low light.
 Generally, when you try to take a picture in low light you need to have a high ISO.
 ISO defines the sensitivity of a camera's image sensor towards the light.
 The higher the ISO higher the sensitivity.
 Hence when you try to take a photo in low light the camera or phone automatically adjusts to high ISO resulting in grainy or noisy photos.